NBISweden/grave/README.md

 - Running in unfiltered graph mode utilises k-mer profiling of the reads to sample representative haplotypes from the graph for mapping, read more [here](https://www.nature.com/articles/s41592-024-02407-2) and [here](https://github.com/vgteam/vg/wiki/Haplotype-Sampling)

 > [!IMPORTANT]
-> See above section, unfiltered graphs should only be used if your reads are mostly made up of the target organism, i.e., modern reads
+> See the above section, unfiltered graphs should only be used if your reads are mostly made up of the target organism, e.g., modern reads

 - To build the graph, run `MiniGraph-Cactus` with option: `--haplo` (`--giraffe` is not required)